Mannlicher M1895: Method of Operation

-The rifle is loaded by means of a five-round en-bloc clip, which when loaded with cartridges, is pressed into the magazine of the rifle, where it is retained and acts as the feed lips of the magazine.
-When the last of the five rounds has been chambered, there is no longer anything retaining the clip in the magazine and it falls out a port in the bottom due to gravity.
+The rifle is loaded by means of a five-round en-bloc clip, which, when loaded with cartridges, is pressed into the magazine of the rifle, where it is retained and acts as the feed lips of the magazine.
+When the last of the five rounds has been chambered, there is no longer anything retaining the clip in the magazine, and it falls out a port in the bottom due to gravity.
 There is a button in the front of the trigger guard which allows the user to eject a partially or fully loaded en-bloc clip from the magazine when the bolt is open to unload the weapon.
 The clip will be ejected from the weapon quite energetically as the full force of the follower spring will be pressing against it.

 The rifle is not designed to be loaded by any other means but with an en-bloc clip.
 Attempts to individual feed cartridges into the rifle in absence of proper en-bloc clips may cause damage to the extractor as it is not designed with enough travel to overcome the large rims of the 8x50mmR and 8x56mmR cartridges used in the M1895 unless they are fed under the extractor from the en-bloc clip.

+Yugoslav rifles modified in the mid-1920s had their barrels replaced with 8mm Mauser barrels, as well as being given new handguards and sights to match those of the Mauser 1924.
+A stripper clip guide was milled into the receiver, and a modified en bloc clip was permanently affixed inside the magazine well to serve as feed lips.
+The extractor was also modified for use with rimless ammunition, though they are generally more fragile and prone to breaking when loading single rounds into the chamber (the M1895 utilizes a controlled feed).

 History

 Austro-Hungarian Stormtroopers armed with Mannlicher M95 Stutzens at the Isonzo front in 1917 (colorized).

-The M1895 was initially adopted and employed by the Austro-Hungarian Army throughout World War I, and retained post-war by both the Austrian and Hungarian armies.
+The M1895 was initially adopted and employed by the Austro-Hungarian Army throughout World War I and retained post-war by both the Austrian and Hungarian armies.
 The main foreign user was Bulgaria, which, starting in 1903, acquired large numbers and continued using them throughout both Balkan and World Wars.
 After Austria-Hungary's defeat in World War I, many were given to other Balkan states as war reparations.
 A number of these rifles also saw use in World War II, particularly by second line, reservist, and partisan units in Romania, Yugoslavia, Italy, and to a lesser degree, Germany.
 Post-war many were sold as cheap surplus, with some finding their way to the hands of African guerrillas in the 1970s and many more being exported to the United States as sporting and collectible firearms.

 The M1895 bolt also served as an almost exact template for the ill-fated Canadian M1905 Ross rifle, though the later M1910 used a complicated interrupted-thread instead of two solid lugs.